Season New Cast Iron Gas Grill Grates: 5 Steps

 Step 4: Heat the Grates

 Place the lightly oiled grates back onto your gas grill.
 Close the lid and preheat your grill to a temperature of 400-450°F (205-230°C).
 Allow the grates to heat at this temperature for 30-60 minutes.
 During this time, the oil will polymerize, bonding with the cast iron.
-You may notice some smoke, which is a normal part of the process as the oil transforms.
+Some smoke may be noticed, which is a normal part of the process as the oil transforms.

 A person applying a thin layer of high-smoke-point oil to new cast iron gas grill grates with a paper towelA person applying a thin layer of high-smoke-point oil to new cast iron gas grill grates with a paper towel